Silejonu/kkae/README.md

   -m          Save the password into the middle-click clipboard.
   -n          Do not send a notification when the password has been saved.
   -p          Print the password instead of saving it into the clipboard.
+  -P          Same as -p, but without the trailing newline.
   -v          Show current settings and exit.
   -b          Enable debug mode.
   -h          Print these instructions and exit.